National Baseball Hall of Fame commemorative coins: Reverse

-A provision of the law stated that the common reverse of the coin must depict "a baseball similar to those used by Major League Baseball."
+The law required that the common reverse of the coins must depict "a baseball similar to those used by Major League Baseball."
 Mint artists created six designs that were presented to the CCAC during a meeting on March 11, 2013, however the committee members were "aghast" at what they saw.
-Chairperson Gary Marks and member Erik Jensen wanted the prominent area of the convex design to display the wording UNITED STATES OF AMERICA, and were disappointed with the six designs.
-During the meeting, Mint sculptor-engraver Don Everhart and Mint employee Steve Antonucci quickly sketched a seventh design based off the second design presented, which the committee voted overwhelmingly to endorse.
+Chairperson Gary Marks and member Erik Jensen wanted the prominent area of the convex design to display the wording UNITED STATES OF AMERICA and were disappointed with the six designs.
+During the meeting, Mint sculptor-engraver Don Everhart and Mint employee Steve Antonucci quickly sketched a seventh design based on the second design presented, which the committee voted overwhelmingly to endorse.
 The CFA endorsed the same design to Acting Mint Director Peterson on March 28.
-The final reverse design was unveiled during Hall of Fame Induction Weekend at the National Baseball Hall of Fame in Cooperstown, N.Y on July 26, after receiving approval from Deputy Treasury Secretary Neal S. Wolin.
+The final reverse design was unveiled during Hall of Fame Induction Weekend at the Hall of Fame in Cooperstown on July 26 after receiving approval from Deputy Treasury Secretary Neal S. Wolin.

-The reverse design depicts a baseball with the denomination of each coin below the bottom stitching, with HALF DOLLAR for the clad half dollar, ONE DOLLAR for the silver dollar, and FIVE DOLLARS on the gold half eagle.
+The common reverse design depicts a baseball with the denomination of each coin below the bottom stitching, with HALF DOLLAR for the clad half dollar, ONE DOLLAR for the silver dollar, and FIVE DOLLARS on the gold half eagle.
 The motto E PLURIBUS UNUM appears under UNITED STATES OF AMERICA centered on the axis of the ball.
-Everhart stated "the idea was to use the convex side to the fullest extent and capture the illusion of a baseball."
+Everhart wanted the design to use the convex shape of the coins to replicate that of a baseball.
 Evarhart's initials "DE" appear towards the right of the denomination, near the rim.